Let’s Talk Puppy Protection: Parvovirus and Why Shots Matter

 What’s the Deal with Parvo?

-Think of parvovirus as a super contagious stomach bug, but times ten and way more serious.
-It messes with their bellies big time, causing really bad vomiting and diarrhea (sometimes with blood).
-But it also sneaks into their bone marrow and messes with their ability to fight off other infections.
-This virus is tough – it can hang around in the environment for ages, which is why it spreads so easily.
+Think of parvovirus as a super contagious digestive bug, but times ten and way more serious.
+It messes with their bellies big time, causing really bad vomiting and diarrhea (frequently with blood).
+But it also sneaks into their immune system (a big part is in the gut) and messes with their ability to fight off other infections (severe lack of immunity).
+This virus is tough – it can hang around in the environment for ages (several months), which is why it spreads so easily.

 Why Little Pups are at Risk

 Puppies are especially vulnerable because their little immune systems are still learning how to do their job.
 They get some protection from their moms at first, but that doesn’t last forever.
-That’s why getting them vaccinated at the right time is absolutely crucial.
+That’s why getting them frequently vaccinated at the right time is absolutely crucial.
+Even with vaccination, it takes several weeks for the immune system to be strong enough.

 That sad story from the “Snow Buddies” set really hits home.
 The best way – by far – to shield our puppies from this awful disease is through vaccination.